cloudfoundry/routing-release/README.md

             ./scripts/generate-bosh-lite-manifest
             bosh -n deploy

 	The `generate-bosh-lite-manifest` script expects `cf.yml` to be present in `~/workspace/cf-release/bosh-lite/deployments` and `diego.yml` to be present in `~/workspace/diego-release/bosh-lite/deployments`.
 This assumes the analagous generate-manifest scripts have been run for those releases.
 If cf and diego manifests are in a different location then you may specify them as arguments:

         ./scripts/generate-bosh-lite-manifest <cf_deployment_manifest> <diego_deployment_manifest>

+1. Finally, update your cf-release deployment to enable support for the Routing API, included in this release.

+		cd ~/workspace/cf-release

+	Open ~/workspace/cf-release/bosh-lite/stubs/property-overrides.yml in an editor an add the `router.enable_routing_api:true` under `properties`.

+		properties:
+		  router:
+		    enable_routing_api: true

+	While you're at it, make your life easier by setting Diego as the default backend.
+TCP Routing is supported for applications on Diego only.

+		properties:
+		  cc:
+		    default_to_diego_backend: true

+	Then generate a new manifest for cf-release and re-deploy it.

+		./scripts/generate-bosh-lite-manifest
+		bosh -n deploy

 ## Deploying for High Availabilty